DeepLabCut/DeepLabCut/docs/installation.md

 ## You're ready to Run DeepLabCut!

-Now you can use Jupyer Notebooks, Spyder, and to train just use the terminal, to run all the code!
+Now you can use Jupyter Notebooks, Spyder, and to train just use the terminal, to run all the code!

 Return to [readme](../README.md).